muhmi/AnsibleAWSDeploymentTemplate/README.md

 TODO:

 	- Fix the AMI bake step
+	- Create an ASG from the AMI

-	- Create some example hello world deployment through CodeDeploy for an Elixir project?
+	- Create some example hello world deployment with CodeDeploy